- Pneumococcal disease is a bacterial infection occurring worldwide acquired through direct contact with respiratory secretions from infected persons.

 Risk is increased for those at extremes of age and those with underlying medical conditions or weakened immune systems.
 Persons with cochlear implants are at increased risk of pneumococcal meningitis (inflammation of the brain membranes causing stiff neck, headache, lack of energy, or seizures).

 On aircraft, risk for infection (although very low) exists for persons sitting within a 2-seat range (in back, front, and beside) of an infectious traveler.

 Symptoms most commonly appear 1 to 3 days following exposure and include sudden onset of fever, chills, productive cough (with or without pus or blood-tinged sputum), and general discomfort.
 Chest pain, difficulty or rapid breathing, and shortness of breath may also occur.
 Fever, shortness of breath, or altered mental status may be the initial symptoms in the elderly.

 Consequences of Infection

 Pneumococcal disease can lead to meningitis, respiratory failure, permanent nerve damage, blood infection, or death (5%–22% of cases depending on age and type of pneumococcal disease).

 Need for Medical Assistance

-Persons with symptoms of pneumonia should seek medical care.
+Persons who develop symptoms of pneumococcal disease should seek medical attention.

-- Pneumovax 23 is routinely given to persons 65 years and older, persons 2 years and older with certain conditions placing them at higher risk, cigarette smokers, and residents of nursing homes or other long-term care facilities.
+- Pneumovax 23 is given routinely to persons 65 years and older, persons 2 years and older with certain medical conditions or weakened immune systems, cigarette smokers, and residents of nursing homes or other long-term care facilities.